|

 7 years, it’s pretty likely my experiences will be different

+from most visitors.
 One thing to look out for is the number of touts everywhere: markets,

 shopping streets, restaurants, tourist attractions and bar areas.